 Types of universities in Germany

 The majority of universities in Germany are state-funded and the responsibility of individual states (länder).
 Most German students go to state universities.
-About 5 percent of universities are private but recognised by the state and are usually universities of applied sciences, which have strong links with industry and an international focus.
-A few universities are run by either the Protestant or Catholic church and usually specialise in specific subjects, like social work, education and, obviously, theology.
+About 5 percent of universities are private but recognized by the state and are usually universities of applied sciences, which have strong links with industry and an international focus.
+A few universities are run by either the Protestant or Catholic church and usually specialize in specific subjects, like social work, education, and, obviously, theology.
 Some information about private universities can be found at www.private-hochschulen.net (in German).

 Qualifications awarded in Germany

 Almost all Germany’s courses are now the two-cycle Bachelor/Master courses, following the Bologna ECTS (European Credit Transfer and Accumulation System).
-Some technical and engineering courses still award a Diplom (four to six years, includes the equivalent of post-graduate education), while medicine, dentistry, pharmacy, law, food chemistry and some teaching degrees are Staatsexamen.
-Note that the degrees offered by some private universities in Germany may only be recognised internationally if the university itself is officially recognised by the German government.
+Some technical and engineering courses still award a Diplom (four to six years, includes the equivalent of post-graduate education), while medicine, dentistry, pharmacy, law, food chemistry, and some teaching degrees are Staatsexamen.
+Note that the degrees offered by some private universities in Germany may only be recognized internationally if the university itself is officially recognized by the German government.

-The Bologna ECTS is recognised within all the countries making up the European Higher Education Area (EHEA):
+The Bologna ECTS is recognized within all the countries making up the European Higher Education Area (EHEA):

 - Grado – Bachelor’s, three to four years, 240 ECTS.